 Watch the water buffalo plowing the rice field

 Learn how to plant rice with farmers and guides

-I learned about the farming techniques in Laos, gained a true insight into life for rice farmers, laughed hard and made friends with strangers in the group and ate the most delicious, well-earned Laotian feast.
-Definitely, one of the most enjoyable and informative experience I had in Laos.
+I learned about the farming techniques in Laos, gained a true insight into life for rice farmers, laughed hard and made friends with strangers in the group, and ate the most delicious, well-earned Laotian feast.
+Definitely, one of the most enjoyable and informative experiences I had in Laos.

 Enjoying a Laotian feast

-After that we came to the Tad Sae Waterfall.
-It was about 40 minutes' drive from the city of Luang Prabang and honestly the last 8 minutes was a bumpy ride.
+After that, we came to the Tad Sae Waterfall.
+It was about 40 minute drive from the city of Luang Prabang and honestly, the last 8 minutes were a bumpy ride.
 Compared to Kuangsi Waterfall, it is smaller but well worth a visit too.
 Hidden in a deep valley, it is very quiet, an ideal spot for family picnics and spending time outdoors.
 It is also possible to zip lining.
 The rainy season (from May to September) is the best time for visiting Tad Sae Waterfall.

 Tad Sae Waterfall

 So this was our last day in Laos.
 We grabbed the opportunity to visit the morning market before we move to the next leg of our trip.
 It was just amazing to see the exotic animals and food in the market that I had never seen before.
 Call me ignorant, but it is interesting to see something new in the other part of the world, isn't it?